 Become a Master Gardener

-After their training Master Gardeners are qualified to help the public with problems in areas such as:
+After your training you will be qualified to help the public with problems in areas such as:

 - Weed control

 - Integrated Pest Management (insect and pest control)

 - Soils, fertilizers and irrigation

 - Selecting and caring for fruit and landscape trees

 Master Gardener candidates are all ages and come from all walks of life.
 They: